 I can personally bear witness to it, having practiced this method on myself and for others.

-It opens the way to reach a deeper understanding of our wishes, whether they be material, sexual,
+It opens the way to reach a deeper understanding of our wishes, whether they be material, sexual, and also spiritual!

 Paul Diel was a philosopher and a profound humanist and psychologist.
 All his life was devoted to his works.
 Like all pioneers, he was blocked by all the stereotyped views prevailing at the time, in spite of the fact that he was supported by prominent scientists (as Einstein in particular).
 Nevertheless, with a high level of perseverance and strength of mind, he succeeded to create the Motivation Psychology School, providing it with analysis tools which are still particularly relevant nowadays.